visual-framework/vf-core/components/vf-search-client-side/README.md

 This is an early alpha.
 More customisation options need to be added, such as:

-- passing search paramaters (boost score) to the JS
+- passing search parameters (boost score) to the JS
 - customising the output format
 - NJK template has hardcoded paths for vf-core